DELE-BOY/DELE-BOY/README.md

-- 👋 Hi, I’m Ayodele
+- 👋 Hi, I’m Dele
 - 👀 I’m interested in project management and .Net
-- 🌱 I’m currently work as .Net developer
+- 🌱 I’m am a C# developer
 - 💞️ I’m looking to collaborate on Saas Solutions
-- 📫 How to reach me ...

 <!---
 DELE-BOY/DELE-BOY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.